-G-Drive Mini SSD review
+G-Drive Mini SSD full review

 Solid-state drives are still very expensive, but they do have advantages.
 Unlike conventional hard disk mechanisms, SSD drives have no moving parts, so they’re extremely reliable and less prone to damage if they get knocked about a bit.

 Like many of its storage products, G-Tech's G-Drive Mini is aimed at professional users, such as photographers and video editors, who are prepared to pay a bit more for a rugged and reliable portable drive that will protect their important work files.
 Our review unit had 120GB storage capacity and costs a hefty £493.35, and there’s a 250GB model that comes in at just over £1,000.
 If you want to go all out for ultra-reliability there’s even an SSD RAID model, with prices ranging from £1,000-£2,000.